 Growing a Black Eyed Susan Vine

 You can grow a black-eyed Susan vine from seed.
-Start seeds indoors six to eight weeks before the last frost, or outdoors when soils warm to 60 degrees Fahrenheit.
-Seeds will emerge in 10 to 14 days from planting if temperatures are 70 to 75 degrees Fahrenheit.
+Start seeds indoors six to eight weeks before the last frost, or outdoors when soils warm to 60 F. (16 C.).
+Seeds will emerge in 10 to 14 days from planting if temperatures are 70 to 75 F. (21-24 C.).
 It may take up to 20 days for emergence in cooler zones.

 Growing a black-eyed Susan vine from cuttings is easier.
 Overwinter the plant by cutting several inches from a terminal end of a healthy plant.
 Remove the bottom leaves and place in a glass of water to root.
 Change the water every couple of days.
 Once you have thick roots, plant the start in potting soil in a pot with good drainage.
 Grow the plant until spring and then transplant outdoors when temperatures warm up and there is no possibility of frost.

 Place plants in full sun with afternoon shade or partial shade locations when growing a black-eyed Susan vine.
-The vine is only hardy in United States Department of Agriculture zones 10 and 11.
+The vine is only hardy in USDA plant hardiness zones 10 and 11.
 In other zones, bring in the plant to overwinter indoors.

 How to Care for Black Eyed Susan Vines